San Jacinto County Vehicle Impound Guide

 Required Documents

-- Valid driver's license: You (or someone authorized to pick up the vehicle) must have a valid driver's license.
+- Valid driver's license (or a licensed person picking it up for you): The person retrieving the vehicle must have a valid driver's license.

 If You Don't Have a Valid License

-If your license is suspended due to the DUI arrest (or for any other reason), you can still retrieve your vehicle, but you'll need someone else to do it for you.
+If your driver's license is suspended due to the DUI arrest, you can still retrieve your vehicle, but you'll need someone with a valid license to do it for you.

 - They need: